 As with any financial offering, there are pros and cons to consider with a reverse mortgage.

 One of the biggest pros is that you can get the equity from the home in the form of cash but still have the ability to sell your house.
 Leave the Keys Homebuyers buys New York homes with reverse mortgages and we pay in cash, even during quarantine!
-One of the biggest pros for reverse mortgages is that if you sell your house with one there is no penalty for an early home sale.
+One of the biggest pros of reverse mortgages is that if you sell your house with one there is no penalty for an early home sale.

 |Selling Your Home Anytime You Want||The reverse mortgage process can be a confusing one.|